Industrial robot: History

 George Devol applied for the first robotics patents in 1954 (granted in 1961).
 The first company to produce a robot was Unimation, founded by Devol and Joseph F. Engelberger in 1956.
 Unimation robots were also called programmable transfer machines since their main use at first was to transfer objects from one point to another, less than a dozen feet or so apart.
 They used hydraulic actuators and were programmed in joint coordinates, i.e. the angles of the various joints were stored during a teaching phase and replayed in operation.
-They were accurate to within 1/10,000 of an inch (note: although accuracy is not an appropriate measure for robots, usually evaluated in terms of repeatability - see later).
+They were accurate to within 1/10,000 of an inch, although this may not take repeatability into account.
 Unimation later licensed their technology to Kawasaki Heavy Industries and GKN, manufacturing Unimates in Japan and England respectively.
 For some time, Unimation's only competitor was Cincinnati Milacron Inc. of Ohio.
 This changed radically in the late 1970s when several big Japanese conglomerates began producing similar industrial robots.

 In 1969 Victor Scheinman at Stanford University invented the Stanford arm, an all-electric, 6-axis articulated robot designed to permit an arm solution.
 This allowed it accurately to follow arbitrary paths in space and widened the potential use of the robot to more sophisticated applications such as assembly and welding.
 Scheinman then designed a second arm for the MIT AI Lab, called the "MIT arm."
-Scheinman, after receiving a fellowship from Unimation to develop his designs, sold those designs to Unimation who further developed them with support from General Motors and later marketed it as the Programmable Universal Machine for Assembly (PUMA).
+Scheinman, after receiving a fellowship from Unimation to develop his designs, sold those designs to Unimation who further developed them with support from General Motors and later marketed it as the Programmable Universal Machine for Assembly.